• Skip to primary navigation

 • Customizable: Add chipotle peppers for a deliciously smoky and spicy version or leave out and top with Mexican hot sauce for a less spicy variation.

-Corn tortillas, tomato sauce, a bottle of hot sauce, 3 Roma tomatoes, avocado, shredded cheese and bowl of spices
+Ingredients for sopa de tortilla Azteca: corn tortillas, tomato sauce, hot sauce, tomatoes, avocado, shredded cheese, spices

 • Corn Tortillas: Use your favorite brand of corn tortillas.